Thomas Agro: Biography

 In 1975 or 1976, Agro became a "made man," or full member, of the Gambino crime family.
 Agro was sponsored for membership by Joseph N. Gallo, the family consigliere and worked under Joseph Armone, one of Paul Castellano's most trusted associates.
-While Agro was never promoted above street-level soldier, he enjoyed a privileged relationship with family boss Paul Castellano.
+While Agro was never promoted being above soldier, he enjoyed a privileged relationship with family boss Paul Castellano.
 During this period, Agro was sent to prison for bookmaking.
 By 1976, Agro was dividing his time between New York and Palm Beach County, Florida.

 In Florida, Agro chose mobster Joseph Iannuzzi as his representative.
 Iannuzzi enjoyed the attention and respect he received when Agro was in Florida.
 The two mobsters frequented the top nightspots and betting tracks.
 It was while at the greyhound racing tracks that Agro coined Iannuzzi's nickname, "Joe Dogs".
 Iannuzzi was given free rein to operate on behalf of Agro and the Gambino crime family.
 Iannuzzi operated bookmaking and loansharking while engaging in the occasional robbery and burglary.
 When Agro's sponsor, Joe N. Gallo, visited Florida, Iannuzzi would look after him.

 In 1980, the Agro/Iannuzzi relationship began to fizzle.
 Agro had previously lent Ianuzzi a sizeable amount of money to be used to facilitate a loanshark book.
 Ianuzzi was supposed to pay Agro several percentage basis points ("points") a week.
 Ianuzzi would then offer loans to fellow criminals and gamblers at several additional points.
 The difference, called the "spread," would be Iannuzzi's profit.
 Ianuzzi would hold several weeks' or months' worth of interest ("vig"), delivering it to Agro whenever he visited New York.
 At other times, Agro would visit Iannuzzi in Florida to collect the interest.
 Agro had plans to invest the illegal interest into legitimate businesses.
 However, Ianuzzi soon fell several months behind in delivering the money to Agro.
 Later in 1980, while visiting New York, Ianuzzi deliberately snubbed Agro.